 The Problem

-Many individuals who experience isolation may subsequently experience loneliness and be at risk of developing mental health condition(s).
-They are not as active, engaged and well as they once were and may not be able to jump in the car as readily as before, go for a walk or organise a holiday with friends or family.
-Life is different, their support needs have increased and their losses may be multiple - loss of independence, loss of value, loss of role and loss of meaning.
-Older adults may feel reluctant to ask for help unless it is essential in fear of inconveniencing others and their schedule.
+Many individuals who experience isolation may subsequently experience loneliness and be at risk of developing mental health conditions.
+They are not as active, engaged and well as they once were and may not be able to participate in activities as readily as before.
+From jumping in the car or going for a walk, to organising a holiday with friends or family, life is different.
+Their support needs have increased and their losses may be multiple, including loss of independence, loss of value, loss of role and loss of meaning.
+Older adults may feel reluctant to ask for help unless it is essential, as they fear inconveniencing others or interrupting their schedule.

 or

 In day-to-day interactions, many of us have noticed our clients are not as keen to leave the comfort of their chairs, rooms and accommodation.
-Fear of the unknown environment and new reality can set in and impact the confidence and self-esteem of our elders.
-For some, it has been it has been a sudden change, perhaps due to a fall or other health setbacks and for others the quieter lifestyle has always been the preference.
-And, then for a number of them it has been the impact of COVID-19.
-They have become disengaged over the last two years and this has been normalised.
+Fear of the unknown environment and a new reality can set in and impact the confidence and self-esteem of our elders.
+For some, it can be a sudden change, perhaps due to a fall or other health setback, while for others, a quieter lifestyle has always been the preference.
+For many, the impact of COVID-19 has led to increased disengagement over the last two years, and in many ways this has been normalised.
 This is not okay and we need to work together to fix it.

 Statistics and Research

 In community-based settings, client engagement from programs and services has significantly reduced.
-The update on support has been low with some clients expressing fear of contracting COVID-19, if they allow a service provider to enter their home.
-Many service providers have continued to deliver welfare check ups over the phone, however after a few phone calls several have reported difficulty in initiating new conversations and keeping the talk going, as clients report not having much to discuss as they are confined to their homes and not experiencing positive emotions.
+The uptake of support has been low, with some clients expressing fear of contracting COVID-19 if they allow a service provider to enter their home.
+Many service providers have continued to deliver welfare checks over the phone, however, after a few phone calls several have reported difficulty in initiating new conversations and keeping the talk going, as clients report not having much to discuss as they are confined to their homes and not experiencing positive emotions.

-According to Kryzazanik et al (2021), older adults from residential care settings make up to 65% of all COVID-19 related deaths in Australia.
-COVID-19 has increased loneliness (41%) and anxiety (33%) in older people in RACF (Brydon et al., 2022) with reduced face-to-face contact with loved ones, less social activities, outings and ability to interact with other residents within the facility.
-Further, increased community and media scrutiny has been observed with outbreaks and finger pointing and certain individuals labelled as “patient zero”.
+According to Kryzazanik et al. (2021), older adults from residential care settings account for up to 65% of all COVID-19 related deaths in Australia.
+The reduction in face-to-face contact with loved ones, social activities, outings and interaction with other residents within the facility due to COVID-19 safety measures has led to an increase in loneliness (41%) and anxiety (33%) in older people in residential aged care facilities (Brydon et al., 2022).
+Further, increased community and media scrutiny has been observed where outbreaks occur, with finger pointing and certain individuals being labelled as ‘patient zero’.

-So, where to tune our attention and efforts?
+So, where should we tune our attention and efforts to turn things around?

 Here's a helpful list of my most popular resources...